chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-to-communicate-with-satellites.markdown

     }

 You can specify the ping timeout in milliseconds, seconds, or minutes.
 For example, `100 ms` or `10 seconds`.

+## Configure the file streaming timeout

+In XL Deploy 5.1.2 and later, you can configure the file streaming timeout.
+This timeout occurs when XL Deploy attempts to connect to satellites for file transfer.
+To configure this value, change the `satellite.timeout.streaming` property in `conf/system.conf`:

+    satellite {
+      timeout {
+        streaming = "<timeout>"
+      }
+    }

+The default timeout is 10 seconds.

 ## Configure the maximum upload threads per task